NWChemEx/TensorWrapper/_sources/developer/design/overview.rst.txt

 - Express binary operations
 - Represent branching nodes of the :ref:`term_ast`

 OpGraph
 -------

 Main discussion: :ref:`tw_designing_the_opgraph`.

-The ``Expression`` component contains a user-friendly mechanism for composing tensors using TensorWrapper's :ref:`term_dsl`.
-The result is a CSL.
-In practice, CSLs contain extraneous information (and in C++ are typically represented by heavily nested template instantiations which are not fun to look at).
+The ``Expression`` component contains a user-friendly mechanism for composing tensors using TensorWrapper's DSL.
+The result is a :ref:`term_cst`.
+In practice, CSTs contain extraneous information (and in C++ are typically represented by heavily nested template instantiations which are not fun to look at).
 The ``OpGraph`` component is designed to be an easier-to-manipulate, more-programmer-friendly representation of the tensor algebra the user